Posted by Richard Woodman, Partner

 One new measure under TUPE that came into force on 31 July affects micro businesses: enterprises employing fewer than ten people.
 Under the new rules, they can inform and consult directly with each employee – rather than electing and consulting with representatives – affected by a business transfer.
 However, while this will assist small business, it does not assist companies which may only have one or two employees transferring – which are still obliged to go through the consultation with elected representatives unless the affected staff fail to elect them.

 Royds’ offers comprehensive expertise in all aspects of employment law and can provide expert guidance to employers involved in business transfers to ensure understanding of their responsibilities under the TUPE regulations and compliance with these.
-For more information on our employment law services, please visit our website or contact Richard Woodman , Gemma Ospedale, Caroline Doran, Helen Murphie or Kevin James.
+For more information on our Employment Law services, please contact our specialist Employment & HR team.